Naanum Oru Thozhilali: Soundtrack

 The music was composed by Ilaiyaraaja, with lyrics by Vaali.

 Release and reception

-Naanum Oru Thozhilali released on 1 May 1986 alongside Sridhar's other film Yaro Ezhuthia Kavithai and it became a rare incident when two films of the same director were released simultaneously.
+Naanum Oru Thozhilali released on 1 May 1986, Labour Day.
 The Telugu-language version Andarikante Ghanudu released one year later on 3 July 1987.
 The film was also dubbed in Kannada as Sooryodaya, but that did not have a theatrical release.
 Jayamanmadhan of Kalki criticised the director for assuming that Haasan, Ambika, the stunts and songs were enough for the film's success as audiences would not feel the same.